 WARNING: Please ensure that you are fitting the valve to a cylinder with a matching thread.
 Getting it wrong is extremely dangerous.

 The valves include a nearly indestructible handwheel formed around a stainless steel insert.
-The stainless steel insert ensures positive operation with long-lasting life.
+The stainless steel insert ensures positive operation with a long-lasting life.
 The large ribs make it easy to open or close the valve even while wearing gloves.

 The manifold isolation cross bars incorporate triple O-ring seal torroidal connections known for their robust reliability, and are available in three different width adjustable centre-to-centre spacings: